 Easy.
 You pick up the phone and call a conversion optimization expert.

-If you call the right guy, he’ll make you 20% more money, in a matter of months, securing a bright future for Walmart and making sure that you can keep your comfy desk chair.
+If you call the right guy, he’ll make you 20% more money, in a matter of months, using conversion rate optimization techniques and securing a bright future for Walmart and making sure that you can keep your comfy desk chair.

 And, that’s exactly what they did.

 Walmart, I mean, at least their Canadian branch.

 But, before I show you how they increased their conversions by 20%, which, for Walmart Canada easily means making another million bucks, it’s time to establish some definitions that you can use to work through this conversion rate optimization guide.

 What does a conversion optimization expert even do?
 Sounds complicated!

 For once in their life, Wikipedia really nailed the definition of conversion rate optimization: